PrefectHQ/prefect/docs/integrations/prefect-kubernetes/index.md

 ) # this is now a new flow object that can be called
 ```

-For more tips on how to use tasks and flows in a Collection, check out [Using Collections](https://docs.prefect.io/collections/usage/)!

-#### Specify and run a Kubernetes Job from a yaml file
+### Specify and run a Kubernetes Job from a YAML file

 ```python
 from prefect_kubernetes.credentials import KubernetesCredentials